openfaas/workshop/README.md

 ## [Lab 10 - Advanced Feature - Secrets](./lab10.md)

 * Adapt issue-bot to use a secret
-  * Create a Swarm secret
+  * Create a Kubernetes secret with faas-cli
   * Access the secret within the function

 ## [Lab 11 - Advanced feature - Trust with HMAC](./lab11.md)